ABOUT

 On 28 March 1995, the first plenary meeting of the NSTF was opened by then-Minister Ben Ngubane.
 The mandate given to the NSTF was to act as the sounding board, communication channel and constructive watchdog of SET in South Africa.
 Integral to this mandate was the establishment of best practice norms, and to integrate and share the positive advancements being made in SET fields.

-Ongoing support from the Department of Science and Technology and all stakeholders
+Ongoing support from the Department of Science, Technology and Innovation (DSTI) and all stakeholders

-The NSTF has continued to enjoy support from the Ministry and Department of Science and Technology.
+The NSTF has continued to enjoy support from the Ministry and Department of Science, Technology and Innovation (DSTI).
 There has also been continuous support from stakeholders at all levels, from the smallest of businesses to the largest science councils and universities.

 Founding stages of the NSTF

-A new South Africa in the making: The pre-cursor of the NSTF, the Science and Technology Initiative (STI), participates in South Africa’s landmark CODESA event
+A new South Africa in the making: The pre-cursor of the NSTF, the STI, participates in SA’s landmark CODESA event.

 First Chief Executive Officer (CEO) appointed: Dr Xolani Humphrey Mkhwanazi is seconded by the CSIR to build up the new organisation, NSTF.
-(The CSIR being a founding member of the NSTF).
+(The CSIR being a founding member of the NSTF.)
 At the time he is the Technology Transfer Manager, Technology for Development division at the CSIR.
 He is subsequently appointed as the first CEO of the NSTF.
-Dr Mkhwanazi serves under the Chairmanship of Prof Malegapuru William Makgoba, who is the President of the South African Medical Research Council (SAMRC) at this time.
-Prof Makgoba is to go on to receive the Order of Mapungubwe in Silver in 2013.
+Dr Mkhwanazi serves under the chairmanship of Prof Malegapuru William Makgoba, who was the President of the South African Medical Research Council (SAMRC) at the time.
+Prof Makgoba went on to receive the Order of Mapungubwe in Silver in 2013.
 Ms Wilna Eksteen is appointed to head the Secretariat of the NSTF in April 1998.
-Dr Mkhwanazi is to be awarded the NSTF Ukhozi Award in June 2018 to honour his contributions to NSTF as an organisation and to South Africa in various capacities.
+Dr Mkhwanazi is to be the first recipient of the NSTF Ukhozi Award in June 2018 to honour his contributions to NSTF as an organisation and to SA in various capacities.
 Sadly he is to pass away on 4 January 2020.

-The NSTF Awards are born: NSTF establishes the prestigious annual NSTF Awards to reward excellent achievements in SET.
-The then Department, DACST, becomes the first sponsor of the NSTF Awards (a sponsorship that DACST and then the DST has continued every year up to the present).
-The Minister of Science and Technology serves as the patron of the Awards.
+The flagship NSTF Awards are born: NSTF establishes the prestigious annual NSTF Awards to reward excellent achievements in science and technology (S&T).
+The then Department, DACST, becomes the first sponsor of the NSTF Awards (a sponsorship that has continued every year up to the present under the new DSTI).
+The Minister of the DSTI serves as the patron of the Awards.
 The first patron is Dr Ben Ngubane, the Minister at the time.
-The NSTF Executive Committee under the leadership of Dr Steve Lennon conceptualises the structure and criteria for the Awards.
-Mr Denis Hunt is appointed Head Adjudicator and goes on to lead the adjudication of the Awards annually, as well as revisions and expansions of the Awards, up to the present.
+The NSTF Executive Committee (Exco) under the leadership of Dr Steve Lennon conceptualises the structure and criteria for the Awards.
+Mr Denis Hunt is appointed Head Adjudicator and goes on to lead the adjudication of the Awards annually until 2024 (26 years), as well as revisions and expansions of the categories.

 SET Policies: The NSTF participates and adds considerable value to initiatives and processes relating to the establishment of the National Research Foundation (NRF).